influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withHostNodeName(hostNodeName)
 ```

-HostNodeName name of the Kubernetes node on which the Pod is running, if applicable
+"HostNodeName name of the Kubernetes node on which the Pod is running, if applicable"

 ### fn withId